Insight: Missed warnings - How watchdogs failed to spot $2 billion PNB fraud

 Shetty, they said, declined to show others how to operate the SWIFT system.

-“No one would work on SWIFT in his absence,” said one of the co-workers.“Even customers used to say if‘Shetty sir’ is not around let’s not proceed with anything.”
+“No one would work on SWIFT in his absence,” said one of the co-workers.
+“Even customers used to say if ‘Shetty sir’ is not around let’s not proceed with anything.”

-Representatives of Modi, the jeweller, would spend hours in the office, sometimes eating lunch there, two employees at the branch said.“It was as if they were bank employees,” said one banker who still works in the currency exchange office.
+Representatives of Modi, the jeweller, would spend hours in the office, sometimes eating lunch there, two employees at the branch said.
+“It was as if they were bank employees,” said one banker who still works in the currency exchange office.

 The framework for auditing India’s banks is set up to provide three levels of scrutiny: continuous monitoring by internal auditors, quarterly inspection by statutory auditors and an annual inspection by the RBI, according to interviews with officials at the central bank.